Tofutush/tofutush.github.io/blog/posts/rel graph.md

 ---

 [Here](https://github.com/Tofutush/The-Iron-Ragdoll/blob/main/js/graph.js) is my code for you to look at.
-It's a little different from what I presented here, some places are tidier and some are messier.
+It's a little different from what I presented here, some places are tidier and some are messier, and there might be changes made after publishing this post.
 It's still up to you to decide how your graph will look like!